Here you can find out how to access the etracker application and how you can change basic settings.

 You can end the timeframe comparison using the switch beside the display of the timeframe in the report or via the Compare with switch in the calendar.

-You can view all relevant KPIs in the direct overview of the etracker Analytics Dashboard.
+You can view all relevant KPIs and trends in the direct overview of the etracker Analytics Dashboard.
+The dashboard is fully responsive and can be viewed the same via desktop, tablet as well as smartphone devices.

-Via the top lists below the dashboard, you will see, among other things the top list of the most visited pages and the most visited countries.
-Via the drilldown menu inside the respective top list, you have the option to freely select the desired key figure, according to which the top list should be sorted.
+You can get information about the top lists below the dashboard, e.g. the most visited pages and most successful campaigns.
+Using the drill-down menus within the respective top list, you have the option of freely selecting the desired key figure as well as the attribute according to which the list is to be sorted.
+This allows you to customize the top lists to your wishes and needs.

 The “Last Visitor Report” shows you the table of visitors for the current day starting at 00:00.
 The sorting of the previous visitors is done using the last recorded page impression, regardless of how long the visitor has already been active.
 The overview does not update automatically as it is otherwise impossible to perform a detailed analysis of the last visitors with heavy-traffic pages.
 This report is limited to the last 500 visitors.